 Have you ever needed to find criminal records?
 How easy was it?
-Was your search online or did you call the local courthouse? was the information you recieved correct?
+Was your search online or did you call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records, and your feedback could help other people that are in the same situation.

 Click here to comment